Delmas, South Africa

-Delmas is a small maize farming town situated east of Johannesburg in Mpumalanga, South Africa.
+Delmas is a small maize farming town in Mpumalanga, South Africa.
 The town is located some 19 km north-east of Springs and 73 km south-east of Pretoria.
+It is at the junction of the R42, R50 and R555 roads.

 History

 The town was laid out in 1907 on the farm Witklip (Afrikaans for White Stone) and has been administered by a town council since 1965.
 The name was given by the Frenchman Frank Campbell Dumat, former owner of Witklip, after his grandfather's farm in France.
 He originally laid out the town with 192 residential stands, 48 4 ha small holdings and 138 ha of commonage but by 1909 the governments added a further 5,500 ha to the town.
 This would be divided into 85 small holdings of around 64 ha.

 Geography

 Communities

 Bothibelong is a township 3 km north of Delmas.
 The name is derived from Sotho and means 'protection'.
 A newer location is named Botleng, which means 'place of beauty' in Sotho.